Smart Lock Audio Recognition

 Defining Labels

-SensiML DCL User Interface Project Properties
+SensiML Data Studio User Interface Project Properties

 Defining a Session

-SensiML DCL User Interface Session Options Button
+SensiML Data Studio User Interface Session Options Button

 Click Add New Session

-SensiML DCL User Interface Add New Session
+SensiML Data Studio User Interface Add New Session

 Choose Manual and name your session.
 Create two sessions, one for training and one for testing purposes.

-SensiML DCL User Interface New Labeling Session
+SensiML Data Studio User Interface New Labeling Session

 Data Labeling